-We are coming back because our pay is still nowhere near 2008 levels.
+We are coming back because our pay is still nowhere near 2008 levels (still 22% down).
 Strikes work; we are about one-third of the way to FPR, we need to hold this Government to account for the rest of the pay journey.